 If you’re thinking about doing a podcast there’s a good chance you’ve thought about this to some extent.
 So, write it down.
 What’s the big idea?
 What’s your show about?
 I encourage you to get to a core topic, one you stick to throughout your show.
 A strong topic will make things easier down the road, plus it will be easy for listeners to understand what your show’s about without too much thought.
 You want your show to stick in listener’s minds and be something they can become fanatic about—sharing on social media, recommending to friends, and becoming raving fans.
 So come up with a good one, alright?

-How to plan a podcast step two: Determine your “why”
+Step two: Determine your “why”

 Attracting listeners who become raving fans starts with your reason for podcasting.
 Think about it for a sec, why should anyone listen to your podcast?
 Why should people choose yours over all the other podcasts out there?
 Why?
 It’s so easy to jump past the planning and straight into podcast production but I encourage you to slow down and do the hard work first.
 Plan a podcast, plan a great podcast.

-How to plan a podcast step three: Set goals for your podcast
+Step three: Set goals for your podcast

 (Can you believe she’s talking about goal setting AGAIN!?)